integritee-network/book/src/interoperability-bridges.md

 #### XClaim

 [XClaim](https://www.xclaim.io/) solves the bridge problem not by trusting PoA validators but by incentivized and punishable actors.
-However, this approach demands full collateralization and is therefore economically less attractive at scale than integritee-bridge.
+However, this approach demands over-collateralization and is therefore economically less attractive at scale than integritee-bridge.

 #### Tesseract